adinha19/movies-app/README.md

 - cd server
 - npm install
 - npm start (from folder server!)
-3. If you want to seed your database
+3. If you want to seed the database
 - cd server
 - npm run seed